-Now, on to today’s show on Marco Island, Florida.
+Now, on to today’s show about how to best visit Marco Island, Florida.

 My guest for this episode is Kay Dougherty.
 Kay left corporate life in Boston for beach life in Florida and time to travel the world.
 She talks today about her current home base in Marco Island, Florida, telling us why it’s a great where else to go spot for our next beach vacation.